-For example, you could write a profile for a Regional Manager in the field of sports memorabilia with a quote by Vince Lombardi.
+One thing to keep in mind is that 2000 characters are a limit, not a goal.
+Always Typing consistently begins writing profile summaries using a quote that’s relevant to a job seeker’s field.
+For example, a profile for a Regional Manager in the field of sports memorabilia could be started with a quote by Vince Lombardi.

+Julius Caesar said, “Experience is the teacher of all things.”
 Prospective employers believe the same thing.
-Every single job description out there has that line indicating how many years of experience you need to be qualified for their position.
-So, how do you reflect on what you’ve learned through experience?
-You pay close attention to detail on your WORK EXPERIENCE section and highlight achievements.
+So, how do you reflect what you’ve learned through experience?
+You pay close attention to detail in your work experience section and highlight achievements.

 You’d think the EDUCATION section would be pretty self-explanatory; you’d be right.
 Of course, you should follow the tenet that says to start with your most recent education and work backward.
 DO NOT include high school.
 As previously mentioned, spell out acronyms, this goes for the name of your school AND your degree.
 So, a BS from NSU should be Bachelor of Science from Northwestern State University.